barichd/brailleorch/borframework.md

 <h3 id="5-2">5.2 Implementation Steps</h3>

-To make enhancements of BMML, we should first map most elements of Musicxml 3.0 or 3.1 to BMML, no matter whether the item has corresponding braille presentation, because braille music code is always under development, and can be flexibly customized.
+To make enhancements of BMML, we should first map most elements of Musicxml 3.0 or 3.1 to BMML, no matter whether the items have corresponding braille signs.
+Because braille music code is always under development, and can be flexibly customized, with transcriber's notes for special symbols before the music.
 Layout information such as page/system/staff sizes and single object position can be ignored, because they are of no use in braille.
-Elements such as instrument changes and percussion beaters must be mapped as common texts but with special indications to reserve future development of BMML to Musicxml conversion.
+But sometimes text positions can override the  sequence of their appearance in print, and this is sometimes needed in braille.
+Elements such as instrument changes and percussion symbols must be mapped as common texts, but with special indications to reserve future development of BMML to Musicxml back-translation.

-Next, we need to create a conversion tool to generate braille according to the elements, and place both elements of musicxml and braille into BMML source using braille music rules.
-Symbols not implemented in braille can be left empty for future development or customizing using the Definition feature under Debugging Mode of the GUI.
-If the generated BMML doesn't contain formatting rules, it should not generate braille, because it needs reposition of elements.
-On the other hand, if initial formatting is changed after transcription, there may  be an additional implementation to store original position of elements to reserve correct reformatting.
+Next, we need to create a conversion tool to generate braille according to the mapped elements, and place both elements of musicxml and braille into BMML source using braille music rules.
+Symbols not implemented in braille can be left empty for future development, or customizing using the [Defining New Features](#7-7) function.
+If the generated BMML doesn't contain braille formatting rules, it should not generate braille automatically, because it needs reposition of elements.
+On the other hand, if the initial formatting is changed after transcription, there may  be an additional implementation to store original position of elements to reserve correct reformatting.
 Or we can make an additional copy of BMML which contains the raw mappings to reserve these changes.
-Manually added, deleted or changed items should be marked to let the users choose whether to keep them during reformatting.
+Manually added, deleted or changed items should be marked to let the users choose whether to keep them during reformatting. these latter points can be implemented later.

-An additional note: Musicxml is formatted as either time-wise or part-wise, and almost all softwares export it as partwise.
-But BMML use part tags to render a quasi time-wise format, because braille music is not part-wise.
-However, we can imitate part-wise in BMML, and insert line breaks or other intermediate objects at certain places.
-This will ease future development of back-translation.
+An additional note: Musicxml is formatted as either Timewise or Partwise, and almost all softwares export it as partwise.
+But BMML use part tags to render a quasi Timewise format, because braille music is not Partwise.
+However, we can imitate Partwise in BMML, and insert line breaks or other intermediate objects at certain places, specific for braille use.
+This will also ease the future development of back-translation.

 **********